alexyy802/R34P3R-Tool/README.md

 # R34P3R-Tool
-A ddos tool made in bash
+A ddos tool made in bash For Termux in android
 *************************
 MADE BY : R34P3R
 *************************